jpjp92/AI_Study/Deep_Learning/readme.md

 # CV and NLP
-> In Computer Vision - Image Classification, Object Detection, Image Generation
+> In Computer Vision - Image Classification

 > IN NLP - Language Modeling